Opinion: From Gamergate to AmberTurd: alt-right hijacks the Depp v Heard trial

 The overall effect on women’s rights and domestic violence victims could be catastrophic

+Male gamers, seeing an opportunity to reclaim “their” territory from feminists, attacked Quinn and other female gamers online, doxxing them and sending repeated rape and death threats.
+The year of hate which followed became known as GamerGate and was quickly co-opted by the alt-right to promote anti-feminist rhetoric.

 We are seeing a similar kind of coordinated campaign now against Amber Heard and her supporters, in her ongoing trial against Johnny Depp.
-In our ongoing investigation with media non-profit The Citizens, we found that from popular hashtags to the creation of memes and misinformation, the anti-Amber train has been expertly commandeered by the alt-right.
+From popular hashtags to the creation of memes and misinformation, the anti-Amber train has been expertly commandeered by the alt-right.

 The case itself is complicated.
 In court, the outcome ultimately rests on whether or not Heard committed defamation in a 2016 op-ed (in which Depp was not named).
 None of which appears to matter to those whose support for Depp includes attacking Heard online.
 As well as negative and abusive hashtags, there have also been coordinated attacks on those who have testified on her behalf, with users leaving fake negative reviews for mental health professionals including David Spiegel, who took to the stand this week.